GillesJ/beautiful-jekyll/_posts/2019-08-29-python-package-management.md

 **Post-installation actions**

-Once pyenv is installed can check which Python interpreters are already on the system:
+Once `Pyenv` is installed can check which Python interpreters are already on the system:

 ```bash
 $ pyenv versions